krivard/codalab-worksheets-wiki/CLI-Basics.md

     cl info -v a.txt

-Note that while `a.txt` and `sort.py` are dataset and programs, respectively, from CodaLab's perspective, these are just bundles (research assets).
+While `a.txt` is a dataset and `sort.py` is a program, from CodaLab's perspective, these are just bundles.
+Directories can be passed directly to `cl upload`.

-To get more information about a command:
+In general, to get more information about a command:

     cl upload --help
     cl edit --help